What is the legal definition of domestic violence in Florida?

 7 Fla.
 Stat. § 741.30(6)(g)

-Where can I file for an injunction for protection against domestic violence?
+In which county can I file for an injunction for protection against domestic violence?

 However, if you have left the home and want to keep the address where you are staying confidential, filing in that county would likely not be a good idea since it would alert the abuser to the fact that you are living in that county.